jonaprieto/mini-hott/src/HLevelLemmas.lagda.rst

             ∎
      equiv-with-a-set-is-set = is-set-equiv-to-set
      ≃-with-a-set-is-set = is-set-equiv-to-set
+     equiv-preserves-sets = is-set-equiv-to-set

 Above, we might want to use univalence to rewrite :math:`x ≡B y`.
 Unfortunately, we can not because a universe level matters, at least for now.
 A first proof would have been saying :math:`x ≡A y` is a mere proposition and since :math:`A ≃ B`, :math:`x ≡B y` is also a mere proposition.
 So, :math:`B` is a set.
-Second proof is construct a term of ‘isSet B’ by using the inverse function from the equivalence and some path algebra.
+Second proof is to construct a term of ‘isSet B’ by using the inverse function from the equivalence and some path algebra.
 Not happy with this but it works.